Fazqix/Virtual-Home-Lab/README.md

 ---

 ### What does this Virtual Home Lab include?

-- Using VMware Workstation Pro 17 as the "Hypervisor"
+- Using VMware Workstation Pro 17 (or VirtualBox) as the "Hypervisor"
 - Configuring a pfSense firewall for Network Segmentation & Security
 - Configuring Security Onion as an all-in-one IDS, Security Monitoring, and Log Management solution
 - Configuring Kali Linux as an attack machine